 The DAR program takes place at the Druskininkai boarding and recreation house of Lithuanian Composers’ Union that is located in a cozy, quiet place of Druskininkai, inside a pine forest.
 The boarding house includes a complex of eight small two-storeyed cottages with a separate car park.
 Each of the cottages (in total occupying the space of about 76 m²) has furniture and wireless internet, as well as musical instruments (cabinet pianofortes and pianos).
 The houses are cozy and comfortable for work and relaxation, with each one of them capable of hosting for unbound work and living one or two residents at a time.

-Currently, the DAR residence has been collaborating actively with AIR Krems in Austria and the MoKS residence in Estonia, conducting resident exchanges together and thus fostering international cultural dialogue.
+Currently, the DAR residence has been collaborating with AIR Krems in Austria and Hållnäs Konstkoloni residence in Sweden, conducting resident exchanges together and thus fostering international cultural dialogue.
 The DAR residency website issues open calls for those, as well as for local and international curated projects.
 Depending on the nature of the open call, residents are provided accommodation and paid their travel and subsistence expenses.
 Also, the DAR team issues letters of recommendation to artists submitting applications for funding intended for the implementation of their residential projects.